mmfausnaugh/tica/README.md

 The WCS differences can be analyzed by comparing the transforms of stars using the two WCSs.
 Astrometric residuals of the fitted stars to the WCSs are also given in a binary table extension for every TICA FFI.

-We recommend that users employ the existing WCSs in the data products/HLSPs to test their astrometry.
+We recommend that users employ the existing WCSs in the data products/HLSPs to analyze these astrometric differences.
 However, as a programatic example, we have also provided a bash script that refits the TICA WCSs and overwrites the WCS keywords in the SPOC `*ffir*` files.
 This script is `bin/tica-wcs-spoc`.
 This bash script is installed in the user's environment and has a help menu (use `--help` or call with no arguments).

-Again, we do not recommend refitting the TICA WCSs for scientific analysis, because it erases the SPOC WCS information while the same WCS has already been computed in the TICA HLSPs.

 ## To Do